K12OCX/k12ocx-specs/inpage/lesson.md

 oer:Lesson meets the definition of schema.org/Course, i.e. it is "a sequence of one or more educational events and/or creative works which aims to build knowledge, competence or ability of learners".
 This means that resources that are lessons should be typed as oer:lesson and schema.org/Course.
 The schema.org learningResourceType property with a value of "lesson" should be used to indicate the type of course to systems that understand schema.org but not the OER Schema terms used by OCX.

-!!!
-Note "Editor's Note"
+**Note**
-    I know that lesson as a Course seems odd.
+    Lesson as a Course seems odd.
 If we find we don't need scheme.org's courseCode or coursePrerequisites properties we can just call a lesson a creative work.

 Examples: